Washington Elementary School District

 preschool program is provided at Sunburst, funded through First Things First.

-Business Advisory Team includes nearly 500 representatives of local businesses,
+Business Advisory Team includes more than 1,000 representatives of local

 social workers are available to support families at 25 schools.